PreviousPreviousHome

 • There was an increase of alcoholism and crime and workers tried to escape the pressure

-• 28.
+• open section 28.
 Life in Stalin's Russia: living conditions

 • Free universities and training schemes – all children received free state education; literacy had increased to 87% by 1939